Mediation in Ontario: What is it and How does it Work?achkarlaw-admin

 Typically, on the day of the hearing, the parties will get another shot at mediation before the hearing commences.
 The mediation is usually conducted by the same Vice-Chair who will be hearing the matter—however, during the mediation process, the Vice-Chair mediator will not weigh evidence or assess credibility, and cannot be called as a witness during the hearing.

-What to Expect at a Mediation?
+What to Expect at a Mediation in Ontario?

 A mediation session can either be conducted via telephone, virtually, or in person, with each method having pros and cons.
 Mediations can involve the parties being together in one room or being split up with the mediator shuttling between the two sides.
 Typically, for more sensitive matters and sometimes for safety reasons, it is best that parties remain in separate rooms.